Get the Marcus App

 While lenders use credit scoring and models to predict which borrowers are worth the risk when making loans, models and credit scores aren’t perfect.
 Even if you’re approved by a lender you should make sure you know what you’re getting into before borrowing money, what the total cost of borrowing money will be, and what kind of payments you can afford.

-Personal loans may carry lower interest rates than credit cards, especially if you have good credit.
-Taking that into consideration, and after researching options, you may find that a personal loan is a good choice for a variety of uses, such as: consolidating credit card debt, paying off medical bills, fixing your car, covering the costs of a wedding, or celebrating a special milestone with a vacation.
+If you have good credit, personal loans may carry lower interest rates than credit cards, which could make a personal loan a good choice for a variety of uses, such as: consolidating credit card debt, paying off medical bills, fixing your car, covering the costs of a wedding, or celebrating a special milestone with a vacation.

-In Monika’s case, to address the credit card debt she incurred as a result of making arrangements for her aging parents, she first worked on reducing expenses.
+In Monika’s case, to address the debt she incurred as a result of making arrangements for her aging parents, she first worked on reducing expenses.
 She found some room in her budget and her mother volunteered to help with tidying, like cutting out the need for a cleaning service.
 Her father also offered to sell one of the couple’s two cars since Monika's house was so centrally located.
-Those savings helped Monika pay down her credit card debt substantially.
-To save on interest, Monika decided to take out a personal loan with a lower interest rate to pay off her remaining credit card debt.
-Next, Monika looked into the best way for her to take out a personal loan, researching various options to find a loan with low-interest rates that worked for her and monthly payments that fit within her budget, so she felt less stressed about owing money.
+Those savings helped Monika pay down a significant amount of her credit card debt.
+While researching options that could help her save on interest, Monika decided to see if she would qualify for a personal loan with a lower interest rate to pay off her remaining credit card debt.
+She looked for options that offered a lower interest rate than her credit cards as well as monthly payment that fit within her budget, so she felt less stressed about owing money.

 Before you borrow money, you should make sure you understand how the debt will affect your overall budget.
 Manageable debt can make the difference between feeling underwater and staying afloat.